khangchendzonga/khangchendzonga.github.io/content/page/events.md

 title : "Events at U of T"
 author : ["Frances Garrett"]
 ---
-## December 6-7, 2018
+## December 5-7, 2018

+Workshops with Ruth Gamble

+December 5: TBD

-Ruth Gamble on "An Invitation from the Guardians of the Earth: the Relationship between Reincarnation, Sacred Geography and Nature on the Tibetan Plateau"
+December 6: "An Invitation from the Guardians of the Earth: the Relationship between Reincarnation, Sacred Geography and Nature on the Tibetan Plateau"

+December 7: "Reading: “Landscapes” from Reincarnation in Tibetan Buddhism: the Third Karmapa and the Invention of a Tradition"

+Dr. Ruth Gamble (Latrobe University) has research expertise in the history, cultures, religions, literature, and languages of Tibet and the Himalaya.
+She is particularly interested in the rapidly changing environment in this region and the effects it has on its inhabitants.
+Dr. Gamble was a researcher at Ludwig Maximilians University in Munich, Germany and taught Tibetan language studies and Asian Religions at the Australian National University.
+She was the inaugural fellow of Yale University’s Himalaya Initiative and is now a David Myers Research Fellow at La Trobe University.
+She is researching and writing a history of the Yarlung Tsangpo (Brahmaputra) River, and working as an environmental historian and cultural advisor in a multi-disciplinary project focused on rehabilitating the eastern Tibetan Plateau’s peatlands.

 ## February 27, 2018